3 Insider Tips for Catching Crappie in Small Lakes Like a Pro

 Bream poles are long, lightweight rods that are designed specifically for catching small panfish like crappie.
 They are typically between 8 and 12 feet in length and are made of lightweight materials like fiberglass or graphite.

-Bream poles are great for fishing in small lakes because they allow you to cast long distances and present your bait in a natural way to the fish.
+Bream poles are great for fishing in small lakes because they allow you to reach reasonably long distances and present your bait in a natural way to the fish.

 Bream poles also have the added advantage of being able to pinpoint exactly where you place your bait when fishing around relatively close structures and brush in the water.